 When to Consider Deviated Septum Treatment

-Most people with a deviated septum begin to consider treating the condition when they start to experience symptoms or complications of the condition, including:
+Most people begin to consider treating the condition when they start to experience symptoms or complications of the condition, including:

 - Nasal congestion in one or both nostrils.
 This may be more apparent when you have a cold or sinus infection, or when allergies cause swelling in nasal tissue.